TAX • 17 MARCH 2025 • 4 MIN READ

 Minor benefit exemption

-A fringe benefit is where an employee (or their family member) receives an extra benefit in their role as an employee, in addition to their wages or salary.
+A fringe benefit is where an employee, director, trust beneficiary or their associates (like a family member) receive an extra benefit in their role, in addition to their wages or salary.
 It can also be a benefit in return for foregoing some of their salary under a salary sacrifice arrangement.

 The most common non-cash benefits are: